- Christmas in NYC

 (see below in our things to do for free section).

-Batter’s Up!
 It’s June in New York and baseball is in full swing!
-You still have time to catch a basketball game or you can go see one of two local soccer clubs play and yell “GOAL”!
+You also still have time to see one of two local soccer (football) clubs play and yell “GOAL”!

 Seeing a sports game is a great way to spend an evening out in NYC.
 For more nighttime activity ideas, see the things to do at night section below.